Bloomberg Philanthropies: Public health

 In January 2014, the Obesity Prevention Program and other health advocates in Mexico successfully lobbied for the passage of an 8% tax on high calorie snacks, which was intended to work in tandem with the 2014 soda tax to reduce unhealthy food purchases nationwide.
 In June 2015, a study by researchers at Mexico's National Institute of Public Health and the University of North Carolina, Chapel Hill showed a corresponding average reduction of 5.1% in purchases of all food items subject to the junk food tax.
 Following the tax's implementation, lower-income households in Mexico purchased 10.2% less junk food, while medium-income households bought 5.8% less overall.

 On March 23, 2015, Bloomberg Philanthropies launched the four-year, $100 million Data for Health initiative in partnership with the Australian government.
 The initiative's stated goal is to help 20 low and middle-income countries improve public health data collection and more effectively address public health problems.
 On June 21, 2016, Bloomberg Philanthropies announced the official launch of health partnerships with the first 18 participant countries, which include China, India, Sri Lanka, Myanmar, Bangladesh, Indonesia, the Philippines, Brazil, Ecuador, Malawi, Morocco, Papua New Guinea, Peru, Rwanda, Solomon Islands, Tanzania, and Zambia.
+In July 2024, Bloomberg Philanthropies renewed their support of this initiative with an investment of $150 million.

-In 2019, Bloomberg Philanthropies launched a program to help prevent drowning in Bangladesh where they are the leading cause of death for children.
+In 2019, Bloomberg Philanthropies launched a program to help prevent drowning in Bangladesh, the leading cause of death for children there.
 The project focuses on providing childcare and other monitoring solutions to keep children out of harm's way.
 In 2020, Bloomberg Philanthropies announced it would double its ongoing effort to fight road traffic deaths worldwide with $240 million in additional funds through 2025 focusing on speed management and enforcement, infrastructure design and vehicle safety.
+In March 2025, Bloomberg Philanthropies renewed their support of the drowning prevention initiative with a $60 million investment through 2027.